This article discusses how to identify a professional resume company and some of the questions you should consider when choosing one.

 The resume market is flooded with individuals who have worked for recruitment agencies for a few years and lack the necessary experience in writing and struggle to interrelate with the diversity of clients.
 These people are representing themselves as Professional Resume Writers!
 Sadly, for you, this means you must do your research into their individual backgrounds.

 I urge you not to shop around using the price as your guideline.
-If you pay nothing, as related to the general average in the industry, you get nothing, and it will get you nothing!
+If you pay nothing, as related to the general average in the industry, you get nothing, and it will certainly not get you an interview!

 If you have not been in the Recruitment and Human Resources field for many decades, how can you say you understand what a good resume should do and say?